Jonovono/Cutter/README.md

 These will be able to mixed and matched however you want.

+# Warning
+- The kernel extension for recording the system audio has some bugs and is old.
+It works fine for me, but you may have issues.

+# Structure
+- Extension/ contains the kernel.
+This is copied from WavTap
+- Cutter/ contains the UI of the app and all the functions to start recording, etc

+# TODO
+- Pause / continue recording
+- Fix issues with recording system audio
+- Some bugs that happen when you try to screen select too many times
+- A PKG builder
+- Gif maker
+- Auto subtitle video option
+- Better upload form (upload older vids)
+- See previews / edit clips

 Most of this it seems can be accomplished with Monosnap.
 The difference is I want to also provide the ability to easily capture the system audio and upload to a public website!
 Other than that, monosnap is great!